 The Third Wall: Memory Leaks

-As I started to scale up my encoder, I found my RTX 4090 would run out of vRAM by epoch 8 or 10.
-CUDA out of memory.
-So I put together a Docker container and took it to the cloud with RunPod using my runpod-cuda12 setup.
+As I started to scale up my encoder, my RTX 4090 ran out of vRAM by epoch 8 or 10.
+I moved to the cloud with RunPod using my runpod-cuda12 setup, and even an 80GB H100 failed after 16 hours.
+That was the clue: this wasn't a hardware limit—it was a leak.

-The problem was that I had Nx.backend_deallocate calls, but not in the innermost loop.
-The first batch of inputs from each epoch would just accumulate without release.
-With each epoch, memory grew until everything fell over around epoch 8-10 locally.
+The issue was simple.
+I had Nx.backend_deallocate calls, but not in the innermost loop.
+The first batch of each epoch accumulated without release.
+Memory grew every epoch until the run collapsed around epoch 8-10.

 The Architecture Shift: Pre-Layer Normalization